ErikKalkoken/aiodiskqueue/README.rst

 It's main advantage is that it's content will survive a normal process restart and potentially even a process crash.

 Each queue is stored in it's own SQLite database on disk to provide maximum isolation between queues.
-Using SQLite should also make the queue inherently process safe [needs confirmation].

 Usage
 -----